pagarme/react-style-guide/README.md

 [:arrow_up: Back to top][table-of-contents]

-### Nested classes are useless
+### Nested classes aren't for providing scope

 CSS modules already provides us scope.
-We don't need to use nested classes.
+We don't need to use nested classes for providing scope isolation.
+Use nested class selectors for modifying children based on parent class.
+A use case is when a component is in error or success state:

 <table>
 <thead>